ibm-cloud-docs/databases-for-postgresql/connecting-external.md

 # Connecting an external application
 {: #connecting-external-app}

+Your applications and drivers use connection strings to make a connection to {{site.data.keyword.databases-for-postgresql_full}}.
+The service provides connection strings specifically for drivers and applications.

 ## Getting Connection Strings

-A page (./work-with-connection-strings)

-The _Service Credentials_ panel provides connection strings as a JSON object.
-Retrieving connection strings from the CLI returns a table or JSON.
+The easiest way to get connection strings for an application is to create a set of _Service Credentials_ specifically for your application to connect with.
+Doing so also returns all the connection information as JSON in a click-to-copy field.
+Full documentation on generating and retrieving connection strings is on the [Getting Connection Strings](./work-with-connection-strings.html) page.

-{{site.data.keyword.databases-for-postgresql}} provides connection strings specifically for drivers and applications.
-A [table](./working-connection-strings#the-postgresql-section) with a breakdown of all the connection information.
+Other options for getting connection strings are through the [CLI cloud databases plug-in](./work-with-connection-strings.html#generating-connection-strings-from-the-command-line), and the [cloud databases API](https://pages.github.ibm.com/compose/apidocs/).
+A [table](./working-connection-strings#the-postgresql-section) with a breakdown of all the connection information is included for reference.

 ## Connecting with a language's driver

-Postgres has a vast array of language drivers.
+PostgreSQL has a vast array of language drivers.
 The table covers a few of the most common.

 Language|Driver|Examples
 ----------|-----------